-The planning assumption for available funding in 2023/24 is the Transport Levy without the 2% increase through the MTFF that was agreed by Committee in January 2022.
+The planning assumption for available funding in 2023/24 is the Transport Levy without the 2% increase although the MTFF that was indicated for planning purposes to Committee in January 2022 and in discussions with the Unitary Authorities in the lead up to this report.

 Funding has been identified for BSIP Additional bus services from the BSIP allocation now it has been confirmed by Government.